AffinitySpace/new-world-grade/README.md

 Together with charts are going to be released as well editable 3d models in all the sizes, from children to adult.
 ______________________________________________________________________________________________________________________________________________
 The 3d model files are provided in lowpoly obj format, they need to be subdivided or used as control cage for a sub-d body.
+Then can be easily converted in NURBS or Mesh.
 ______________________________________________________________________________________________________________________________________________
 Project under development.
 Check out the main publication and discover the various branches with different last shapes.